 There is an inevitable waning of interest around the world, as the war runs into months.
 This ad for a Ukrainian charity looking for international support cleverly deals with this directly.

-The Ideas Lab examines what makes effective (or ineffective) communications in the fields of causes, charities and socially-oriented businesses.
+Hope is a marketing, creative and branding agency for charities and other social-purpose organisations.
+The Ideas Lab examines what makes effective (or ineffective) communications for these causes, charities and social-impact businesses.

 Cause & Effect: Joe Jenkins